Gennadius Library Fellowships

 The M. Alison Frantz Fellowship, formerly known as the Gennadeion Fellowship in Post-Classical Studies, was named in honor of archaeologist, Byzantinist, and photographer M. Alison Frantz (1903–1995), a scholar of the post-classical Athenian Agora whose photographs of antiquities are widely used in books on Greek culture.
 A stipend of $11,500 plus room, board, and waiver of School fees.

-Eligibility: Ph.D. students and recent Ph.D.s (within the last 5 years of the Ph.D.) of any nationality.
+Eligibility: Ph.D. students at a U.S. or Canadian institution, or Ph.D. holders who earned their degree within the last 5 years from a U.S. or Canadian institution, regardless of citizenship.
 Candidates should demonstrate their need to work in the Gennadius Library.

 Learn More